supaglue-labs/supaglue/docs/docs/react-components.md

 #### `<SalesforceConnectButton/>`

 A button that links to the Salesforce sign-in page or displays the sign-in page modal.
-By default, it is a `<button/>` tag that "Connect", but is completely customizable by passing children.
+By default, it is a `<button/>` tag that reads "Connect", but is completely customizable by passing children.

 ![salesforce_connect_button](/img/react_components/salesforce_connect_button.png 'salesforce connect button')